mesosphere/dcos-docs-site/pages/dkp/kommander/1.4/clusters/attach-cluster/cluster-with-networking-restrictions/index.md

 beta: false
 ---

 Use this option when you want to attach a cluster that is in a DMZ, behind a proxy server or a firewall, or that requires additional access information.
-This procedure gathers the information required to create a kubeconfig file for the netork tunnel between Kommander and the cluster you want to attach.
+This procedure gathers the information required to create a kubeconfig file for the network tunnel between Kommander and the cluster you want to attach.

-1. Select the **Attach Cluster** option in the **Actions** dopdown menu at the top right to display the **Connection Information** dialog box.
+1. Select the **Attach Cluster** option in the **Actions** dropdown menu at the top right to display the **Connection Information** dialog box.

 1. Select the card, Attach Cluster with Networking Restrictions to display the configuration page.